Home heating is now

 WOODBURNING SEASON REMINDER:

-stove(s) or fireplace in the fall, to clean your stovepipes or stacks.
+using your stove(s) or fireplace in the fall, to clean your stovepipes

-Stovepipes and chimney flues should be inspected and cleaned each
+or stacks.
+Stovepipes and chimney flues should be inspected and cleaned

 Creosote